 What is the best way to convince employers to try telecommuting?
 What are the risks involved with telecommuting?
-Are other countries implementing successful telecommuting systems?
-Are there any tax deductions that encourage telecommuting?
-What is the accountability process for telecommuter work?
+Does the U.S. lead the way, or are other countries implementing successful telecommuting systems?
+What is the accountability process for telecommutiers to show their work?
 Additional questions and comments.

 A report on roadblocks on the information highway .

 A year in the life of the Internet.

 Dr. Michelle Weil's bio and information about how to reduce technostress.

 Margaret Zeemer of South Ogden, Utah asks: I am building a new house as well as a new business in the Real Estate industry.
 I do have a desk at the office but plan to dedicate a room in the home to my office space.
 I will have a desk top, a fax, a printer a business line and a home line (do you suggest two separate numbers?)
 Are there any tax deductions that encourage telecommuting?
 Any hints or suggestions will be greatly appreciated.
 I'm considering my own Website too.

 Mr. Jack Nilles responds:You didn't mention a computer but I can't imagine operating a home-based business these days without one, so I'll assume that's included since you did list a printer.
 Whether you need more than one business line depends on the volume of telecommunications traffic you're likely to have.
 If you have reasonably priced ISDN service available in your area, I suggest you might want to go for that.
 You'll get two lines and can use one for fax, the other for voice and data, or both together for LOTS of data, and various combinations thereof, given the proper adapter, such as 3Com's or others.
 Always keep a "regular" phone line, though, if your area is subject to frequent power outages; ISDN dies if the power goes out, the phone line doesn't.